Weedmaps: Weedmaps mobile applications

 Weedmaps is the most widely used and downloaded marijuana mobile application on the Google Play and the Apple App Store.
 The application offers similar functionality to the website but does not allow ordering, due to Google and Apple's restrictions.

 Wholesale Exchange

 In April 2019, Weedmaps launched their wholesale exchange platform, WM Exchange.
 It is currently available in California and Oklahoma.

+Weedmaps Layoffs

+In 2022, Weedmaps had to lay off employees amidst a "tough stretch" for the cannabis-reviews site.
+Weedmaps CEO Chris Beals stepped down from his office in November 2022.
+Weedmaps still remains a top cannabis platform despite its layoffs.

 Point of sale system

 In December 2011, Weedmaps acquired MMJMenu, a Denver-based software entity that "provides back-end enterprise software for medical marijuana dispensaries.
 The software handles everything from patient management to inventory control to checkout at point of sale."
 MMJMenu allows medical marijuana businesses to track their sales and revenue from seed to sale, servicing medical marijuana states such as California, Colorado, Washington, and Michigan.

 In September 2019, Weedmaps announced the launch of its own point-of-sale system, WM Retail, and announced live menu integrations for consumers using Cova or Meadow point-of-sale systems.